quiltdata/quilt/docs/technical-reference.md

 ### Network
 ![](imgs/aws-diagram-network.png)
-- Amazon Elastic Container Services (ECS) services (e.g., Catalog, Identity Server) run in two Availability Zones (AZ) with one of the following (depending on your AWS network configuration):
+- By default, Amazon Elastic Container Services (ECS) services (e.g., Catalog, Identity Server) run in two Availability Zones (AZ) with one of the following (depending on your AWS network configuration):
   - Public subnets (one in each AZ)